svg/svgo/README.md

 **SVGO** (SVG Optimizer) is a Nodejs-based tool for optimizing SVG vector graphics files.

+## Fork!

+This is a fork of the [original SVGO](https://github.com/svg/svgo).
+Their work is brilliant - please support them.

 ## Why?

 SVG files, especially those exported from various editors, usually contain a lot of redundant and useless information.
 This can include editor metadata, comments, hidden elements, default or non-optimal values and other stuff that can be safely removed or converted without affecting the SVG rendering result.